adnanmg588/GPU_Scout/README.md

-# GPU_Scout - GPU Finder Tool Initiative by  Technology HUB JAPAC (Mahesh Krishnan Ramanathan)
+# GPU_Scout - GPU Finder Tool Initiative by  Technology HUB JAPAC As per Vision of Mahesh Krishnan Ramanathan

 **Check the Availability of Any Compute Shape Across OCI Regions !**